vlesierse/algotrading-workshop/README.md

 Select the Jupyter Notebook for backtesting the strategy in the folder **2_Strategies** for your selected strategy and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the strategy.

 ## Step 3: Backtest a machine-learning based strategy

 **Time to complete:** 20 minutes.

 In this module, we backtest a machine-learning strategy with Amazon SageMaker.

-You can choose the following trading strategy:
+Usually you will have two parts, one for training the machine learning model, and one for backtesting the strategy.
+You can run both notebooks or skip the training of the model as there is already a trained model available in the repository:

-1. **ML Long/Short Prediction**
+**ML Long/Short Prediction Strategy**
 * Model Training: **3_Models/Train_Model_Forecast.ipynb**
 * Strategy Backtesting: **2_Strategies/Strategy_Forecast.ipynb**

-### Step 3.1 Train machine-learning model
+### Step 3.1 Train machine-learning model (optional)

-Select the Jupyter Notebook for training the model in the folder **3_Models** for your selected strategy and run it from your Amazon SageMaker Notebook instance.
+Select the Jupyter Notebook for training the model in the folder **3_Models** and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the model.

 ### Step 3.2 Backtest machine-learning based strategy

-Select the Jupyter Notebook for backtesting the strategy in the folder **2_Strategies** for your selected strategy and run it from your Amazon SageMaker Notebook instance.
+Select the Jupyter Notebook for backtesting the strategy in the folder **2_Strategies** and run it from your Amazon SageMaker Notebook instance.
 In the instructions, there is guidance on how to optimize the strategy.

 ## Step 4: Run and host trading strategies

 ![architecture](assets/arch-host.png)

-Available Soon.
+This is not part of the workshop but you can check out the following Notebook how this can be done with Amazon SageMaker: **2_Strategies / Host_Strategy_Live_Simulation.ipynb**

 ### Congratulations!
 You have completed the workshop.
-Don't forget to cleanup the resources if you use your own account.
+Don't forget to cleanup the resources if you use your own account in this workshop.

 ## Step 5: Cleanup (Optional)